 A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
-Pass Additional Information: 3/3 chapters pass.
-B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology. a N/A Additional Information: No other language found.
+Pass Additional Information: English language was directly stated in the code.
+B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
+N/A Additional Information: No other language was specified in the code.